OutdatedGuy/cached_video_player_plus/README.md

 The [video_player] plugin that went to therapy, worked on its commitment issues, and now actually remembers your videos! 🧠
 Powered by the magic of [flutter_cache_manager] - because buffering wheels are so 2010.

-_Like video_player, but with a photographic memory and trust issues with the internet._ 📹✨
+_Like `video_player`, but with a photographic memory and trust issues with the internet._ 📹✨

 [![pub package][package_svg]][package]
 [![GitHub][license_svg]](LICENSE)